dotnet/docs-maui/docs/migration/custom-renderers.md

 ## Register renderers

 In your .NET MAUI app project, open *MauiProgram.cs* and add a `using` statement for the `Microsoft.Maui.Controls.Compatibility.Hosting` namespace.
-Then, call `UseMauiCompatibility` on the `MauiAppBuilder` object in the `CreateMauiApp` method, and configure each renderer using conditional compilation per platform:
+Then, call `UseMauiCompatibility` on the <xref:Microsoft.Maui.Controls.MauiAppBuilder> object in the `CreateMauiApp` method, and configure each renderer using conditional compilation per platform:

 ```csharp
 using Microsoft.Maui.Controls.Compatibility.Hosting;